davidchesnut/sp-general-docs/docs/step-2-creating-a-managed-code-udf.md

 ---
-title: Step 2: Creating a Managed-Code UDF
+title: Step 2 Creating a Managed-Code UDF
 keywords: soap
 f1_keywords:
 - soap
-ms.prod: OFFICE365
+ms.prod: SHAREPOINT
 ms.assetid: 3c9edf82-ee2d-41f0-9d66-e88e8dc0cc69
 ---

 # Step 2: Creating a Managed-Code UDF

- **Last modified:** July 20, 2011

- * **Applies to:** SharePoint Server 2013*
 After you have added a reference to Microsoft.Office.Excel.Server.Udf.dll to your project, the next step is to create some custom functions and mark them with the Excel Services user-defined function (UDF) attributes.

-You must mark your UDF class with the  **Microsoft.Office.Excel.Server.Udf.UdfClass** attribute, and mark the UDF methods with the **Microsoft.Office.Excel.Server.Udf.UdfMethod** attribute.Any methods that are not marked with the  **Microsoft.Office.Excel.Server.Udf.UdfMethod** attribute in the UDF assembly will be ignored, because they will not be considered UDF methods.The  **Microsoft.Office.Excel.Server.Udf.UdfMethod** attribute has an **IsVolatile** property.
-You use the **IsVolatile** property to specify a UDF method as volatile or nonvolatile.
-The **IsVolatile** property takes a Boolean value.
-The default value is **false**, which means that particular UDF method is nonvolatile.
+You must mark your UDF class with the **Microsoft.Office.Excel.Server.Udf.UdfClass**attribute, and mark the UDF methods with the**Microsoft.Office.Excel.Server.Udf.UdfMethod**attribute.
+Any methods that are not marked with the **Microsoft.Office.Excel.Server.Udf.UdfMethod**attribute in the UDF assembly will be ignored, because they will not be considered UDF methods.

+The **Microsoft.Office.Excel.Server.Udf.UdfMethod**attribute has an**IsVolatile**property.
+You use the**IsVolatile**property to specify a UDF method as volatile or nonvolatile.
+The**IsVolatile**property takes a Boolean value.
+The default value is**false**, which means that particular UDF method is nonvolatile.
 ## Creating UDFs

 ### To add directives

-- The types to use are defined in the ** Microsoft.Office.Excel.Server.Udf** namespace.
-Adding a **using** (or **Imports**) directive at the top of the Class1.cs file will allow you to use the types in  **Microsoft.Office.Excel.Server.Udf** without having to fully qualify the types in the namespace.
+- The types to use are defined in the**Microsoft.Office.Excel.Server.Udf**namespace.
+Adding a**using**(or**Imports**) directive at the top of the Class1.cs file will allow you to use the types in **Microsoft.Office.Excel.Server.Udf**without having to fully qualify the types in the namespace.

     To add this directive, add the following code to the beginning of your code in the Class1.cs file, after  `using System.Text:`